-The impact of this change is that nut- and seed-based beverages or blended beverages would be able to make comparative claims about properties of food (other than vitamins and minerals), if they meet the conditions specified in Standard 1.2.7, similar to their market competitors' legume- and cereal-based beverages.
+The impact of this change is that nut- and seed-based beverages or blended beverages would be able to make comparative claims about properties of food (other than vitamins and minerals) if they meet the conditions specified in Standard 1.2.7, similar to their market competitors' legume- and cereal-based beverages.

-2.3.6 Risk Management Summary
+2.4.6 Risk management summary

-FSANZ considers that nut- and seed-based beverages may be used as a substitute for cow's milk in the same way as legume- and cereal-based beverages.
+FSANZ considered that nut- and seed-based beverages may be used as a substitute for cow's milk in the same way as legume- and cereal-based beverages.
 The proposed vitamin and mineral fortification of nut- and seed-based beverages would provide consumers of these beverages the opportunity to increase their vitamin and mineral intakes.

 Nut- and seed-based beverages are sold in the same market as other plant-based milk substitutes.
-To allow for regulatory clarity and market innovation, FSANZ proposes that the fortification of these beverages be permitted providing that they contain at least 0.3% m/m protein derived from cereal, nuts, seeds, or a combination of these.
+To allow for regulatory clarity and market innovation, FSANZ proposed that the fortification of these beverages be permitted providing that they contain at least 0.3% m/m protein derived from cereal, nuts, seeds, or a combination of these.

-Therefore the draft variation extends the existing fortification permissions of cereal-based beverages to include nut- and seed-based beverages, and applies the same labelling requirements, claim conditions and comparative food group to nut- and seed-based beverages.
+Therefore, the approved draft variation extends the existing fortification permissions of cereal-based beverages to include nut- and seed-based beverages, and applies the same labelling requirements, claim conditions and comparative food group to nut- and seed-based beverages.

-2.4 Risk communication
+2.5 Risk communication

-2.4.1 Consultation
+2.5.1 Consultation